 ← Older Post Back to Wallpaper 101 Newer Post →

-One of the most common perceptions about our wallpaper is that both materials are the same and the only difference is application.
-However it is not at all like that.
-This time we have decided to demonstrate you the main differences between Livette’s self adhesive and traditional wallpaper.
-We have chosen Delicate herringbone design from Scandinavian collection and Bunny Butt design from Bright and cheerfull kids wallpaper collection to show you the main variations between self adhesive and traditional materials.
+One of the most common perceptions about our wallpaper types is that both traditional wallpaper and removable self adhesive backing wallpaper are the same, with the only difference being the wallpaper application.
+However, it is not like that at all.
+This time, we have decided to demonstrate the main differences between Livette’s peel and stick wallpaper and traditional paper.

 Self adhesive vs traditional material comparison